CreatorOS/Create-a-prize-pool-on-PoolTogether-using-builder-UI/LEARN.md

 Let's try to withdraw instantly.
 If you remember we set 3 minutes as Exit Fee Decay Time.

 If 3 minutes have not passed already and if you enter the max withdraw amount by clicking on 50.00 DAI written above DAI.
 You will see below warning.
+0.4166666 DAI is exit fee charges at some particular point of time.
+It decays over time, so if you try to withdraw after a minute or so the fee would have decreased.
+Eventually when the time equals to decay amount of time has passed, the fee will be zero.

 ![](/learn_src/learn_assets/15.png)